 At the end of my.ini file, I placed the following lines:

 Once I saved my changes, I restarted MySQL80 in Window’s Services section.
-Note that the Services section can be found in Administrative Tools.
+Note that you will find the Services section in Administrative Tools.

-I then reloaded phpMyAdmin and boom, it was working again!
+I then refreshed phpMyAdmin and, boom, it was working again!

 If you’re experiencing this on a local machine, then the above fix might work for you as well.
 However, if this is happening on a production server, then you might want to think about upgrading your software.